Leonotis nepetifolia: Traditional medicine

-Leonotis nepetifolia is known in Trinidad as shandilay and the leaves are brewed as a tea for fever, coughs, womb prolapse and malaria.
-The dried leaves and flowers (the flowers being the most potent part) are sometimes used as a legal substitute for marijuana.
+Leonotis nepetifolia is known in Trinidad as shandilay and the leaves are brewed as a tea for fever, coughs, womb prolapse, malaria, and suggested to be beneficial to bone and lung health.
 The roots of L. nepetifolia are considered to be the botanical sources of granthiparna, an ayurvedic herb.

-Phytochemicals and Pharmacology
+Phytochemicals and pharmacology

-Leonotis nepetifolia contains several labdane diterpenes including Nepetaefolin, Nepetaefuran, Nepetaefolin, Nepetaefolin, Leonotinin, Leonotin and Dubiin as well as bis-spirolabdane diterpenes like Leonepetaefolin A-E.
+Leonotis nepetifolia and wild dagga contains several labdane diterpenes including Hydroxynepetaefolin, Nepetaefuran, Nepetaefolinol, Nepetaefolin, Leonotinin, Leonotin and Dubiin as well as bispirolabdane diterpenes like Leonepetaefolin A-E.

+Docosatetraenoylethanolamide (DEA) has been identified in Leonotis nepetifolia flower petals.

 Methanol based extracts of Leonotis nepetifolia has shown antidepressant-like effects in mice.
 Metabolic screening of the extract suggested nepetaefolin, methoxynepataefolin, and 7-O-β-glucoside luteolin are the main products.

 Nepetaefuran and leonotinin isolated from Leonotis nepetaefolia plant material demonstrated anti-inflammatory by suppressing NF-κB activation related to proinflammatory Cytokines.